 Kumar Venkataraman is the James M. Collins Chair in Finance at the Cox School of Business at Southern Methodist University.
 He has a Ph.D. in Finance from Arizona State University.
 Between 2012 and 2015, he served as the Chairman of the Finance Department.

-His research has been published in major international finance and accounting journals and featured in industry publications such as The CFA Digest, many text books, and in the business press, including Wall Street Journal, Barron’s, Financial Times, Economist and Bloomberg News.
-He is involved with consulting projects sponsored by Financial Industry Regulatory Authority (FINRA) and the CFTC.
-He also serves as a consultant and/or an expert witness in enforcement cases.
+Research: Venkataraman specializes in the area of market microstructure and writes about financial market design; evaluation of trading strategies; and functioning of equity, fixed-income and energy markets.
+He has published his research in major international finance and accounting journals.
+His work has been featured in industry publications, such as The CFA Digest, in text books, and in the business press, including Wall Street Journal, Barrons, Financial Times, Economist and Bloomberg News.
+He has worked on consulting projects sponsored by Financial Industry Regulatory Authority (FINRA) and the Commodity Futures Trading Commission (CFTC), and served as expert witness in litigation involving price manipulation.

-Notably, Kumar was named among “The Best 40 B-School Profs Under the Age of 40” in the 2011 Poets & Quants ranking of Business School professors.
+Notably, Kumar was named among “The Best 40 B-School Profs Under the Age of 40″ in the 2011 Poets & Quants ranking of Business School professors.

 Personal: Married to Kalyani, and has two daughters, Anushka and Sanjana.
 Kumar enjoys reading books and playing tennis.